Globally Solving Concave Quadratic Programs via Doubly Nonnegative Relaxation: Doubly Nonnegative Relaxation

 \section{Doubly Nonnegative Relaxation}

 The DNN relaxation~\eqref{prob:dnnrelax} provides an upper bound for the optimal value of~\eqref{prob:original_max_qp0}.
 However, it is known from~\cite[Prop.
 8.3]{Burer2012} that the feasible region of the SDP problem~\eqref{prob:dnnrelax} has no interior.
-The lack of interior point can be a serious defect from both theoretical and computational aspects.
-In particular, strong duality may not hold for problems with no interior feasible point and convergence of existing SDP solvers is not guaranteed without the strong duality property, see~\cite{Pataki19} for more discussion.
+The lack of interior points can be a serious defect from both theoretical and computational aspects.
+In particular, for problems with no interior feasible point, the strong duality may not hold and convergence of existing SDP solvers is not always guaranteed; see~\cite{Pataki19} for more discussion.

-To overcome this issue, we propose to consider the standard Shor relaxation of the equivalent QCQP problem (see~\eqref{prob:SQP3Shor}).
-We prove the strong duality for the SDP problem obtained from Shor's relaxation and its equivalence with the SDP problem~\eqref{prob:dnnrelax} obtained from the DNN relaxation.
-We also establish formula for computing a valid upper bound of $\Phi^*(\cF)$ from an approximate solution returned by any arbitrary SDP solver, which is crucial to make the algorithm adapted to a wide range of inexact SDP solvers.
+To resolve this issue, we propose to consider the standard Shor relaxation of the equivalent QCQP problem (see~\eqref{prob:SQP3Shor} below).
+We prove the strong duality for the SDP problem obtained from the Shor relaxation and its equivalence with the SDP problem~\eqref{prob:dnnrelax} obtained from the DNN relaxation.
+We also establish a formula for computing a valid upper bound of $\Phi^*(\cF)$ from an approximate solution returned by any arbitrary SDP solver, which is crucial to adapt the algorithm to a wide range of inexact SDP solvers.